MeowTechOpenSource/meow-backup/README.md

 ## Welcome to Meow Backup

-Please Change Your Harddisk ID In .py file
+Please Change Your Harddisk ID In .txt file

 ### Code